KraXen72/rosebox/discord/README.md

 ## My other Themes
 <blockquote class="embedly-card"><h4><a href="https://github.com/KraXen72/deep-blue-discord">KraXen72/deep-blue-discord</a></h4><p>A theme for discord Based off the new Deep Blue Discord Concept art on their webpage: https://discord.com/new, Uses my Harmony theme as base</p></blockquote>
 <blockquote class="embedly-card"><h4><a href="https://github.com/KraXen72/harmony-discord">KraXen72/harmony-discord</a></h4><p>a frequently updated theme that keeps the vanilla discord experience, but brings harmony and many tweaks into it. install using powercord. https://powercord.dev</p></blockquote>

+the old version of this theme, build on my harmony theme can be found [here](https://github.com/KraXen72/rosebox-discord)

 for questions contact KraXen72#9190 on Discord